shopware5/shopware/UPGRADE-5.5.md

 * Changed voucher restrictions to allow product numbers shorter then 5 characters
 * Changed download strategies to work only on local adapter
 * Changed installation process to generate a unique ESD key
+* Changed blog categories to also redirect requests when being linked to an external site

 ### Removals